unifiedjs/unified-engine/doc/ignore.md

 These files can be silently ignored by turning on [`silentlyIgnore`][silently-ignore].

-Files are ignored based on the path of the found ignore file and the patterns inside it.
+Normally, files are ignored based on the path of the found ignore file and the patterns inside it.
+Patterns passed with [`ignorePatterns`][ignore-patterns] are resolved based on the current working directory.

+Patterns in [`ignorePath`][ignore-path] can be resolved from the current working directory instead, by setting [`ignorePathResolveFrom`][ignore-path-resolve-from] to `cwd` instead of `dir` (default).

 If paths or globs to directories are given to the engine, they will be searched for matching files, but `node_modules` and hidden directories (those starting